Impact of astrophysical effects on the dark matter mass constraint with 21cm intensity mapping: Results

 \subsection{Effect of System Noise}

-In this subsection, we introduce a more realistic situation by considering the system noise, particularly assuming the SKA-MID survey.
+In this subsection, we consider the system noise, particularly assuming the SKA-MID survey, which can observe the 21cm line emission at $0 < z < 3$.

+In practice, we should further consider the foreground contamination, such as the Galactic synchrotron emission, the Galactic free-free emission, and the radio emissions from extragalactic sources.
+These signals are much brighter than the cosmological HI signal.
+To remove this contamination, various methods are proposed, such as the principal component analysis \citep{2022MNRAS.509.2048S}, generalised morphological component analysis \citep{2020MNRAS.499..304C}, and Gaussian Process Regression \citep{2022MNRAS.510.5872S, 2023MNRAS.524.3724C}.
+The foreground removal is still an open issue and will require further optimizations.
+In this work, however, as the most optimistic case, we assume the foreground contamination is completely removed, and let us focus on the potential ability of the CNN applied to the 21cm intensity mapping analysis.

-In order to generate the mock data including the system temperature noise, we first generate the 3-dimensional map of the random Gaussian white noise spectrum.
+Let us first begin with generating the mock realization of the simulated noise map.
+To generate the mock data, including the system temperature noise, we first generate the 3-dimensional map of the random Gaussian white noise spectrum as a simplistic assumption.
 The size of the noise map is $100 \ h^{-1}\mathrm{Mpc}$ on a side and we define the $1024^3$ grid.
-The fluctuation of the noise in this map follows the Gaussian distribution of ${\cal N}(0,\sqrt{P_{\rm noise}})$ And then, we add this noise map to the simulation box after STEP 1 in Section \ref{ssec:train}.
-Finally, we generate images following the same procedures in Section \ref{ssec:train}.
+The fluctuation of the noise in this map follows the Gaussian distribution of ${\cal N}(0,\sqrt{P_{\rm noise}})$.
+Then, we add this noise map to the simulation box after STEP 1 in Section \ref{ssec:train}.
+Finally, we generate images following the same procedures in Section \ref{ssec:train} except for the transformation by Eq.~(\ref{eq:asinh_dTb}).
+For the $\delta T_b$ images with the noise, we apply the transformation in the unit of mK instead of nK,

+where we set $b=1 [{\rm mK}]$.
+As mentioned in the previous section, we empirically find that the structure at diffuse low-density region has significant information for classifying the dark matter model.
+Therefore, in the noise-free case, $b=1[{\rm nK}]$ works pretty well.
+However, such low-density regions are highly obscured by the system temperature noise since the typical amplitude of the noise, in our case, is of order mK.
+Therefore, we need to focus on the higher density regions where the brightness temperature, $\delta T_b > 1[{\rm mK}]$.

+In practice, we find that when $b=1 {\rm mK}$, the CNN can classify the 1 keV NCDM from the CDM model more efficiently than in the case of $b=1 [{\rm nK}]$.
+For instance, AUC is 0.78 for mK, whereas it decreases to 0.67 for nK case.
+We note that the choice of the softening parameter $b$ is still suboptimal, and we can further optimize it; however, we keep $b=1$\,mK here, and do not delve deeper into its exploration for simplicity.

-The power spectrum of this Gaussian noise $P_{\rm noise} (\mbf{k})$ is written as \cite{Geil2010}
+The power spectrum of this Gaussian noise $P_{\rm noise} (\mbf{k}_\perp)$ is written as \citep{Villaescusa-Navarro2015, Geil2010, 2017MNRAS.470.3220W, 2006ApJ...653..815M, 2015ApJ...803...21B}